MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 we've added the pins connecting to the Ethernet Phy.
 In top.vhd the Ethernet module is instantiated in lines 77-95.

+Since the Ethernet module needs a 50 MHz clock, we generate this in line 60 of top.vhd using the same clock divider method as for the VGA clock.
+The clock must also be declared in line 38 of top.xdc.

 ## Ethernet module

 The files for the Ethernet module are placed in the separate directory eth, and